WeblateOrg/weblate/docs/admin/addons.rst

 Generates a file containing detailed info about the translation status.

-You can use Django template in both filename and content, see :ref:`markup` for a detailed markup description.
+You can use a Django template in both filename and content, see :ref:`markup` for a detailed markup description.

-For example generating summary file for each translation:
+For example generating a summary file for each translation:

 Name of generated file
    ``locale/{{ language_code }}.json``